Skip to content

 Talent Pool & Education

-Hungary has an innovation-oriented mindset and a vibrant technology start-up ecosystem.
+Ensuring a continuous pipeline of talent to support this growth, however, remains a challenge.
 Experienced professionals in the IT and engineering sector are in huge demand, exacerbated by near full employment, a shortfall in graduates feeding into the workforce, and the loss of talent offshore.
-The Ministry of Technology and Industry recently launched a programme providing financial support to companies or government agencies providing part-time employment to young people aged 16-25 who are enrolled at high school or university.
+Initiatives aimed at addressing this include a program by the Ministry of Technology and Industry providing financial support to companies or government agencies providing part-time employment to young people aged 16-25 who are enrolled at high school or university.

 Language